Aliens’ Travel Permit – A Must for Travel Outside Lhasa

-Aliens' Travel Permit, compared with Tibet Entry Permit, is not the must to enter Tibet.
-However it’s indeed a must for foreigners to visit the areas outside Lhasa, like Shigatse, Shannan, Nyingchi, etc. Issued by Tibetan local Public Security Bureau, it also known as the PSB permit, and can be easily applied in Lhasa, Shigatse, Nyingchi or other prefectures.
+Issued by Tibetan local Public Security Bureau, Tibet Travel Permit is also known as the PSB permit and can be easily applied in Lhasa, Shigatse, Nyingchi, or other prefectures through your travel agent in China.
 While if trying to visit beyond Lhasa without the PSB permit, you will be stopped by local police and failed to continue your further travel in Tibet.

-Presently, only Lhasa and Nagqu are opened to foreigners and all other areas are regarded as unopened areas for foreigners.
-Aliens’ Travel Permit as one of essential document is a must to visit them, including:
+Presently, only Lhasa and eastern region of Nagqu are opened to foreigners with Tibet Travel Permit, and all other areas are regarded as unopened areas for foreigners.
+Aliens’ Travel Permit as one of the essential document is a must to visit them, including:

 - Shigatse Area: including Sakya Monastery, Mt.
 Everest & Everest Base Camp, Rongbuk Monastery, etc.

 - Gyangtse County: including Palcho Monastery &its Kubum Stupa, etc.

 - Shannan Region: including Samye Monastery, Changdruk Temple, Yumbulagang Palace, Tomb of Tibetan King, etc.

 - Nyingchi Region: including Basum Lake, Pomi, Rawu, etc.

 - Ngari Region: including Mt.
 Kailash, Lake Manasarovar, etc.

 How to Plan A Tibet Tour